 Bolton's "First steps" flowchart is displayed around our building and will be followed in the event that there is an allegation about a member of staff, supply teacher, volunteer or contractor (appendix 13).
 Allegations against staff will be reported to the Headteacher.
 Allegations against the Headteacher will be reported to the Chair of Governors.
 We will not wait to act if a student is at risk of significant harm, we will immediately contact the Police or Integrated Front Door.
-We will also contact the Local Authority Designated Officer (LADO) Lisa Kelly - 01204 337474/0782 454 1233 Lisa.Kelly@bolton.gov.uk .
+We will also contact the Local Authority Designated Officer (LADO) Lisa Kelly - 01204 337474/0782 454 1233 LADO@bolton.gov.uk .
 A tracking form will be used to record all allegations and actions taken (appendix 12).
+We utilise information on managing allegations from Bolton Council here and The Safer Recruitment Consortium Guidance for Safer Working Practice .